MicrosoftDocs/Hololens/hololens/hololens-insider.md

 Use [the Feedback Hub app](hololens-feedback.md) on your HoloLens to provide feedback and report issues.
 Using Feedback Hub ensures that all necessary diagnostics information is included to help our engineers quickly debug and resolve the problem.
 Issues with the Chinese and Japanese version of HoloLens should be reported the same way.

 > [!NOTE]
+>
-> Be sure to accept the prompt that asks whether you'd like Feedback Hub to access your Documents folder.
-Select **Yes** when prompted.
+> Be sure to select **Yes** when a prompt asks whether you'd like Feedback Hub to access your documents folder.

 ## Note for developers